FabricFabricExperiments

 Run the Fabric Experiments API and Studio UI on your machine.

 The web UI is called Studio.
-It is the hosted control-plane UI for browsing experiments, viewing audit history, and taking governed actions like kill.
+It is the hosted control-plane UI for organization onboarding, no-code experiment authoring, YAML import, API key management, audit history, and governed lifecycle actions.

 When should I use Studio?